St. Croix Pellet Stove Control Panel Explained

 High-Temperature Limit

-Prevents overheating by shutting down the stove if excessive heat is detected
+This feature prevents overheating by shutting down the stove if excessive heat is detected.

 Proof of Fire Sensor

-Ensures that a fire is present and sustaining combustion
+It ensures that a fire is present and sustaining combustion, which is crucial for safe operation.

 Vacuum in the Firebox

-Monitors proper airflow to maintain safe and efficient operation
+Monitors proper airflow to maintain safe and efficient operation.
+This functionality is vital for optimal performance.

 Cleaning Cycle